CHIEF EXECUTIVE OFFICER

 Graham has been connected with The Door since the very beginning in 1991 and can even claim that the founding meeting was held in his house.
 He was a trustee and treasurer for 10 years when it was a smaller operation, and has been employed by The Door since 2015.
-His current role as Operations Director includes responsibility for finance and HR and acting as joint Chief Executive with Victoria and Barrie.
+His current role as Chief Operating Officer includes responsibility for finance and HR.

 Outside work Graham is treasurer at Stroud District Foodbank, a member of Stroud Christian Fellowship and occasional musical director for shows at the Cotswold Playhouse in Stroud.